sebastianbeyer/aoKicad/README.md

 Note regarding R_POT: This shows an arrow pointing in the pin 1 to pin 3 direction, labeled CW.
 I believe all the horizontal board mount pots in the KiCad Potentiometer_THT footprints library have pin 1 CCW and pin 3 CW.
 However, inexplicably, most of the vertical pots in the same library have pin 1 CW and pin 3 CCW.
 There are only a few exceptions including Potentiometer_Alpha_RD901F-40-00D_Single_Vertical, a version of which is in ao_tht.pretty.
 That library also has Potentiometer_Alpha_16mm_Single_Vertical, which also has pin 1 CCW.
 These, and slight variants, are the only pot footprints I use.
 Using others with the R_POT symbol from ao_symbols could lead to mistakes and confusion.

 This is a KiCad 6 version symbol library.
-The repo also includes a KiCad 5 library, ao_symbols.lib, with most of the same symbols.
-However, additions and updates are now being made only to ao_symbols.kicad_sym, and ao_symbols.lib may be removed in a future release.
+If you need a KiCad 5 library you must use release 1.0.

 ## ao_tht.pretty